EL-Attention: Memory Efficient Lossless Attention for Generation: Proof for EL-Attention

 \section{Proof for EL-Attention}

 In this section, we will present the proof that EL-attention can have the same result as multi-head attention via the choice of FFN functions.
-Still there is no explicit conversion on key and value.
+And again, there is no explicit conversion on key and value.

 Recall that, by expanding Equation 1 and 2 from the paper, multi-head attention can be formulated as: